How, when, and why should you use the second person point of view? But first, what is a point of view, or POV?

 In fiction, unless you really know what you are doing, it is probably best to avoid it.
 Stick with the third person and be safe.

-How can I use YOU to better engage my readers in my topic?
+How can I use YOU to better engage my readers in the topics I write about?